 In the year 2002, Kalam became the 11th President of India by succeeding K. R. Narayanan.
-He become the 3rd President of India who have been honored with Bharat Ratna before becoming the president.
+He become the 3rd President of India who was honored with Bharat Ratna before becoming the president.
 He also became the first bachelor and the first scientist to occupy the ‘Rashtrapati Bhawan’.
 During his presidency, he was known as “People’s President”.

 Career as a Professor-

-Kalam chose the academic field and was a visiting Professor at the Indian Institute of Management Shillong, Indian Institute of Management Ahemdabad and also in Indian Institute of Management Indore, an honorary fellow of Indian Institute of Management, Bangalore, chancellor of the Indian Institute of Space Science and Technology Thiruvananthapuram; professor of Aerospace Engineering at Anna University; and he contributed to many other academic and research Institution across India.
+Kalam chose the academic field and was a visiting Professor at the Indian Institute of Management Shillong, Indian Institute of Management Ahmedabad, and also in Indian Institute of Management Indore, an honorary fellow of the Indian Institute of Management, Bangalore, chancellor of the Indian Institute of Space Science and Technology Thiruvananthapuram; professor of Aerospace Engineering at Anna University; and he contributed to many other academic and research Institution across India.
 He has also taught Information Technology at the International Institute of Information Technology in Hyderabad, Banaras Hindu University and Anna University.

 Books Written by APJ Abdul Kalam-

 Kalam had written many books and some of the famous books are

 India 2020: A Vision for New Millennium which was co-authored with Yagnaswami Sundara Rajan.

 Ignited Minds: Unleashing the Power within India.

 Kalam has received many awards and achievements throughout his life.
 Some of the noteworthy awards and achievements are as follows-

 - In 1981, he received the Padma Bhushan award from the Government of India.